Policy Name: Student Immunizations

 Immunization Against Meningococcal Meningitis

-With regard to meningococcal meningitis, and pursuant to Section 2167 of the New York Public Health Law and accompanying regulations of the Commissioner of Health, each Student of the College must receive, in a form provided and approved by the Commissioner of Health, a response form, to be completed by the Student or, where the Student is under the age of 18 years, such Student’s parent or guardian, which shall include the following: (i) certification that the Student has received Immunization against meningococcal meningitis within ten years preceding the date of the response form; or (ii) certification that the Student or parent has received and reviewed the information provided by the College and understands the risks of meningococcal meningitis and the benefits of Immunization, and has decided that the Student shall not obtain Immunization against meningococcal meningitis.
+With regard to meningococcal meningitis, and pursuant to Section 2167 of the New York Public Health Law and accompanying regulations of the Commissioner of Health, each Student of the College must receive, in a form provided and approved by the Commissioner of Health, a response form, to be completed by the Student or, where the Student is under the age of 18 years, such Student’s parent or guardian, which shall include the following: (i) certification that the Student has received Immunization against meningococcal meningitis within five years preceding the date of the response form; or (ii) certification that the Student or parent has received and reviewed the information provided by the College and understands the risks of meningococcal meningitis and the benefits of Immunization, and has decided that the Student shall not obtain Immunization against meningococcal meningitis.

 The College shall not permit any Student to attend the College in excess of 30 days without complying with this section, provided, however, that such 30 day period may be extended to not more than 60 days if a Student can show a good faith effort to comply.